Day of half day trips from Madrid

 (There are many of them throughout the day from the centric Sol or Atocha)

-We can customize a half day for you in Aranjuez!
-You can visit there a historic winery as well or you can combine it with the trip to Toledo.
+We can customize a half day trip from Madrid to Aranjuez!
+You can also visit a historic winery or you can combine it with a trip to Toledo.

 6. The Guadarrama mountains

-Avila, founded in the 11th century is one of the best preserved walled cities in the world, actually there are not many other places where it is conserved completely and in a perfect condition.
-There are hundreds of interesting historic sites inside and outside them.
-As it is a bit further from Madrid then the other places we´ve listed, only the most determined visitors get there.
-It gives the city a special and calm air.
+Founded in the 11th century, Ávila is one of the best preserved walled cities in the world.
+In fact, there are not many other places that are so well-maintained, and in perfect conditions.
+There are hundreds of interesting historic sites inside and outside the walls.
+As it is a bit further from Madrid than the other places listed here, only the most determined visitors usually go there, which gives the city a special and calm atmosphere.

-For pilgrims it is a must-see because of the mystic St. Teresa de Avila, writer of several books who reformed her own Carmelite order.
+A must-see for pilgrims because of the mystic St. Teresa de Ávila, writer of several books who reformed her own Carmelite order.

 It is a UNESCO heritage site.

-Don´t miss: The city wall, Basílica de San Vicente, Cathedral
+Don´t miss: The city walls, Basilica de San Vicente, Cathedral

-How to get from Madrid to Avila: By train 1 hour 30 minutes, By bus or car 1 hour 15 minutes
+How to get from Madrid to Avila: 1h30 hours by train, 1h15 by bus or by car

-From all the small villages in Madrid region, probably Chinchón is the most charming one.
-And small in this case means really small as it has only 5000 inhabitants, so you can easily see all of it by feet.
+Out of all the small villages in the region of Madrid, Chinchón is probably the most charming one.
+And by small, we mean really small as there are only 5000 inhabitants, so you can easily see all the whole village on foot.

-The main attraction is its 15th century fascinating Plaza, located in the center of the town.
-It maintained its medieval look, and even today it is used for celebrations and bullfights.
+The main attraction is its fascinating 15th century Plaza, located in the heart of the town.
+It maintained its medieval appearance, and up to this day, it has been used for celebrations and bullfights.
 Definitely a great place to visit and have lunch or a coffee.

 Don´ t miss: The main square, Castle, Parroquia de la Asunción (with a painting by Goya) + Viewpoint

-How to get from Madrid to Chinchón: 50 minutes driving from Madrid or by bus number 337 from Plaza Conde de Casal.
+How to get from Madrid to Chinchón: a 50-minute drive from Madrid or hop on bus number 337 from Plaza Conde de Casal.

-These 8 places are probably the best places to visit near Madrid, but there are more interesting sights to visit close to the capital.
-You can go much further as well!
-Thanks to the great fast rail connection you can easily reach cities, like Barcelona or Valencia in a few hours ride.
+These 9 places are by far the best places to visit near Madrid, but there are more interesting sights to visit close to the capital.

 If you wish, Madrid Expert can organize a private half or a full day trip from Madrid for you and your group.